oullin/content/infrastructure/2025-11-26-the-case-of-the-mismatched-clocks-lesson-secure-timing.md

 ![cartoon-illustration-bank-vault-metallic-iron-safe-door_1441-1915](https://github.com/user-attachments/assets/eccc7db1-70fe-42da-97e6-ff80391dd9c5)

-# The Case of the Mismatched Clocks: A Lesson in Secure Timing

 Building secure software is a lot like building a bank vault.
 You need thick walls, complex locks, and stringent procedures for who gets in and when.

 At [Oullin](https://oullin.io/), I take the security of your data incredibly seriously.
 I use advanced techniques to ensure that every single message the app sends to the servers is authentic and hasn't been tampered with.